Knowledge graphSettings

 Related chapters

-• Design principles for scalable systems - provides the core scalability trade-off baseline that load-balancing decisions rely on.
+• Design principles for scalable systems - provides the scaling trade-off background that load-balancing decisions rely on.

-• Balancing algorithms - compares Round Robin, Least Connections, and Consistent Hashing across workload patterns.
+• Load balancing algorithms - compares Round Robin, Least Connections, and Consistent Hashing across different workload patterns.

 • Service Discovery - covers how to discover healthy instances, which keeps load balancer target sets accurate.

-• Service Mesh Architecture - shows how L7 balancing, retries, and outlier detection are implemented inside mesh data planes.
+• Service Mesh Architecture - shows how L7 balancing, retries, and outlier detection are applied inside a mesh data plane.

 • Multi-region / Global Systems - extends this chapter with deeper regional failover and global traffic-routing strategies.